discretize/discretize-guides/fractals/volcanic/index.md

 ## Start <Item id="8890" text="false"/><Item id="36053" text="false"/><Item id="24648" text="false"/>
 <Grid>
 <Column>
-While four people kill the respawning Grawls to fill the progress bar, one person (usually the <Icon name="warrior"/> **Warrior** after placing banners) should run ahead to the next area and trigger the checkpoint at the *Grawl Shaman*.
+While four people kill the respawning Grawls to fill the progress bar, one person (usually the <Specialization name="warrior"/> after placing banners) should run ahead to the next area and trigger the checkpoint at the *Grawl Shaman*.
 This way, everyone can `/gg` after the section is completed and resurrect to skip the Boulder passage.

 <Tips>
-    <Tip specialization="elementalist">Time your <Skill id="5738"/> with the other Elementalist to reduce incoming damage.</Tip>
+    <Tip specialization="elementalist">Time your <Skill id="5738"/> with the other <Specialization name="elementalist"/> to reduce incoming damage.</Tip>
 </Tips>

 </Column>